whanyu1212/whanyu1212/README.md

 ### 💡 Current Interests
 - LLM applications in data science workflows
 - Algorithmic trading strategies and quantitative finance
-- Looking for Open-source contributions to the ML ecosystem
+- Open-source contributions to the ML ecosystem
+- High-performance computing with Julia and Rust for scalable ML and data processing

 When not coding, you'll find me playing Dota 2/CS2, following NBA/UFC.